 Experimental Physiology has been publishing discovery in physiology since 1908.
 The journal focuses on the translation and integration of research, specifically manuscripts that deal with both physiological and pathophysiological questions that investigate gene/protein function using molecular, cellular and whole animal approaches.
 Methodological papers are encouraged, as are papers that use computational models to further our understanding of physiological processes.

-The journal’s Editor-in-Chief is Paul McLoughlin and it has an Impact Factor of 2.790.
+The journal’s Editor-in-Chief is Paul McLoughlin and and its 2013 Impact Factor is 2.871.